w3c/cogai/faq.md

 n.b. nature also invented the [page rank algorithm](https://en.wikipedia.org/wiki/PageRank) as a basis for ranking memories for recall from the cortex based upon spreading activation from other memories.

-## Are there any benchmarks for Cognitive AI?

-Not as yet.
-These could be qualitative benchmarks that demonstrate particular capabilities, or quantitive benchmarks in respect to performance.
-Benchmarks are related to roadmaps, and play a role in prioritising research and development goals.

-## How can performance be scaled up?

-Cortical operations on graph databases can be executed in parallel.
-The cortico-basal ganglia circuit corresponds to a sequential rule engine.
-Simple implementations slow down with increasing number of facts and rules.
-It would be impractically slow if the rules were to operate directly on a large database.
-The solution is to have the rules operate on a relatively small number of cortical buffers that each hold a single chunk, and to compile rule conditions into a discrimination network that efficiently maps the buffer states to the set of rules with matching conditions.
-This is analogous to Charles Forgy's [Rete algorithm](https://en.wikipedia.org/wiki/Rete_algorithm) which can be further accelerated with massively parallel hardware using GPUs, see [Peters 2014](https://www.semanticscholar.org/paper/Scaling-Parallel-Rule-Based-Reasoning-Peters-Brink/b7634bf30d60fef3d8b04929d570ff949221e5ee).
-The next step is to determine the best matching rule, and then to execute its actions.
-This is a stochastic process influenced by past experience.
-In the human brain it is thought that the discrimination network corresponds to the Striatum, the rule selection stage to the Pallidum, and rule execution to the Thalamus.
-The cycle of rule execution is estimated to be approximately 50 milliseconds.
-Cortical operations are executed asynchronously and can take considerably longer.

 ## How mature is Cognitive AI?

 On the one hand, there has been decades of work in the cognitive sciences, e.g. on cognitive architectures such as [ACT-R](http://act-r.psy.cmu.edu/about/).
 On the other hand, most of that work has focused on research goals specific to particular disciplines.
 Cognitive AI seeks to build upon the insights gained over the decades in the cognitive sciences, and to apply it to AI.
 This is relatively new and consequently still immature, but rapid progress is possible through incremental work on an expanding suite of capabilities.
-See the discussion of the roadmap in the GitHub pages for the W3C Cognitive AI Community Group.
+See the discussion of the roadmap for [work on demonstrators](demos/README.md) in the GitHub pages for the W3C Cognitive AI Community Group.

 ## If Cognitive AI mimics human thought, does it make the same kinds of mistakes as humans?